monteymonero/ez-ccm/README.md

 # Software

 ### CUBIC
-Cubic is an acronym for a GUI application to create a customized bootable Ubuntu Live CD (ISO) image.
-Custom Ubuntu ISO Creator, a GUI application to create a customized bootable Ubuntu Live CD (ISO) image.
+Cubic is an acronym for a GUI application to create a customized bootable Ubuntu Live CD (ISO) image. *C*ustom Ubuntu ISO Creator, a GUI application to create a customized bootable Ubuntu Live CD (ISO) image.

 things to install: